-As a first experiment, we propose to record data from a soccer match and run the vision system on that data offline.
-Since it is hard to obtain groundtruth data, we would use our expert's judgment to assess, whether the result would be enough for a humanoid robot to play soccer.
-It is very advantageous to work on recorded data allowing to reproduce results for debugging and analysis and to run the system even if it is still not real-time.
-Overall, it allows to first concentrate on functionality and robustness instead of computation time and integration.
+As a first experiment we propose to record data from a soccer match and run the vision system on that data offline.
+Since it is hard to obtain ground-truth data, we would use our expert's judgment to asses, whether the result would be enough for a humanoid robot to play soccer.
+It is very advantageous to work on recorded data allowing to reproduce results for debugging and analysis and to run the system even if its still not real-time.
+Overall, it allows to first concentrate on functionality and robustness instead of computational efficiency and technical integration.

-We have already conducted a very first experiment [29,28], where the ball and the field lines are manually extracted from the recorded images (available on request).
-The ball's trajectory is predicted by least-square estimation using the likelihood functions 1. and 2., as well as corresponding equations for how the inertial sensor observes the free motion of the camera (Fig.9).
-The results indicate that if the ball can be detected in the image with about one pixel precision, the prediction would be precise enough.
-We believe that these kinds of studies which deliberately discard essential aspects, such as integration, realtime computation, or autonomy are undervalued by the community who favors full system approaches.
+We have already conducted a very first experiment (Kurlbaum, 2007; Birbach, 2008), where the ball and the field lines are manually extracted from the recorded images (available on request).
+The ball's trajectory is predicted by least-square estimation using the likelihood functions 1. and 2., as well as corresponding equations for how the inertial sensor observes the free motion of the camera (Fig.3).
+The results indicate, that if the ball can be detected in the image with about one pixel precision, the prediction would be precise enough.
+We believe that this kind of studies which deliberately discard essential aspects, such as integration, real-time computation, or autonomy are undervalued by the community who favors full system approaches.
 But even from a full system perspective, it is much more valuable to obtain an extensive result on a subsystem which then can guide the full system design than to do another increment on a full system.